topolvm/topolvm/docs/proposals/rename-group.md

 #### Automatic generation for API and CRD

 Automatically generating the API and CRD of `topolvm.cybozu.com` based on the API and CRD of `topolvm.io`.

+### Auto group conversion for LogicalVolume

+Add a wrap client for controller-runtime client to automatically convert a group of LogicalVolume resources.
+Change each controller and other components to use this wrapped client.

 ### Things to be done by users of topolvm.cybozu.com for upgrading the helm chart